-VMware is adding storage integration features to their flagship vSphere server virtualization product line at a rapid pace.
+The list of VMware storage integration features in vSphere is growing at a rapid pace.
 From backup to enterprise array offload, VMware is staking their claim.
 But information about one new storage feature in vSphere 5 has been scarce: The true nature of the Storage API for Storage Awareness (VASA) is only just beginning to be revealed.
 VASA: Born of Necessity vSphere has some … [Read more...] about What is VMware VASA?
 Not Much (Yet)

 I am often questioned during my Storage for Virtual Environments seminar presentations about VMware's Pluggable Storage Architecture (PSA).
 This system is fairly straightforward and concept: VMware provides native multipathing support for a variety of storage arrays, and allows third parties to substitute their own plug-ins at various points in the stack.
 But the profusion of … [Read more...] about VMware PSP and SATP in Plain English